Posted: 02/21/19 | February 21st, 2019

 Why go?: New York City is not only known as one of the gay-friendliest cities in the world and the top-ranked LGBTQ destination in the US but it is where the Stonewall riots kicked off the modern gay liberation movement in 1969.

-2019 marks the 50th anniversary of this significant event in LGBT culture, and to commemorate, New York City will host WorldPride in June — the Pride of Prides, a full month of festivities, with over 50 events.
-It’s the first time in its 20-year history that WorldPride is being held in the United States, and many celebrities are expected to join the festivities, including Madonna, who rang in the 50th anniversary year with a surprise performance at the historic Stonewall Inn bar on New Year’s Eve.
+2019 marked the 50th anniversary of this significant event in LGBT culture, and to commemorate, New York City hosted WorldPride in June — the Pride of Prides, a full month of festivities, with over 50 events.
+It’s the first time in its 20-year history that WorldPride was held in the United States, and many celebrities joined in the festivities, including Madonna, who rang in the 50th anniversary year with a surprise performance at the historic Stonewall Inn bar on New Year’s Eve.

-You’ll also want to check out New York’s lesbian nightlife, including the iconic Cubbyhole Bar and Henrietta Hudson in the West Village, the popular Hot Rabbit party, and a number of Pride parties exclusively for women, such as the Femme Fatale rooftop party.
+You’ll also want to check out New York’s lesbian nightlife, including the iconic Cubbyhole Bar and Henrietta Hudson in the West Village, the popular Hot Rabbit party, and a number of Pride parties exclusively for women, such as the Femme Fatale rooftop party on Sunday.

-If you want to learn more about the LGBT history of New York, I recommend this informative LGBTQ History Walking Tour of Greenwich Village.
+If you want to learn more about the LGBTQ+ history of New York, I recommend this informative LGBTQ History Walking Tour of Greenwich Village.

 When to go: June.
-The biggest event, World Pride Parade, takes place on Sunday, June 30, 2019.
+The biggest event, World Pride Parade, takes place the last Sunday in June.

 Before you go: Check out the lesbian events calendar before you visit NYC.
 There are regular lesbian stand-up comedy shows, dance parties, and exquisite drag shows.
 Events like lesbian speed dating or a comedy show are especially great if you are traveling solo.